LanderVT/glacier-extinction/README.md

 ## Data Preparation

 The data preparation scripts ensure consistent input structures across the three glacier models, which were originally provided in different formats (.txt, .csv, .nc).
 These scripts are included for transparency and reproducibility, but they are not required to run the main analysis.
-All necessary input data for the main script is stored in the folder input_data_models and is available on [Zenodo](THIS ZENODO LINK).
+All necessary input data for the main script is stored in the folder input_data_models and is available at (https://zenodo.org/records/17371642).

 The original simulations from these models are available in: